Drugs Used to Prevent Malaria

 Document that the G6PD level is normal before use

-Contraindicated in people with G6PD deficiency and in pregnant and breastfeeding women unless the breastfed infant has a normal G6PD level
+Contraindicated in people with G6PD deficiency and in pregnant and breastfeeding patients unless the breastfed infant has a normal G6PD level

 For terminal prophylaxis to prevent relapse of infection in people with substantial exposure to or infection with P. vivax or P. ovale during travel